Kansas City Civil Rights Groups Join Lawsuit Against Westport

-Racially charge argument gets even more complicated today . . .
-Here's the expected update on complaints against this historic entertainment district garnering more traction . . .
-Check-it:
+Today, a racially-charged argument gets even more complicated . . .
+Here's the expected update on complaints against KC's most historic entertainment district that seem to be garnering more traction . . .

 Gwen Grant, president and CEO of the Urban League of Greater Kansas City, announced that local civil rights organizations are joining forces with the National Urban League to file an amicus brief in support of the lawsuit filed against the CID.